xspot710/Tic-Tac-Toe/README.md

-# G_TTT
+# Tic-Tac-Toe

-G_TTT is a project that utilizes Q-Learning to train an agent to play Tic-Tac-Toe.
+Tic-Tac-Toe is a project that utilizes Q-Learning to train an agent to play Tic-Tac-Toe.
 The goal is to explore reinforcement learning techniques in turn-based games and implement model training, visualizing the learning process, and saving Q-tables.

 ## Project Structure